 Causes of sensitive teeth

-Sensitive teeth can be caused by a number of factors.
+Some factors can cause sensitive teeth.
 Excessive consumption of acidic food and beverages, such as citrus juices and fruits and soft drinks, can put you at risk for tooth sensitivity.
-Other causes include…
+Other causes include:

 - Dry mouth